-Components of a Biosecurit Components of a Biosecurity Plan 1.
-Information and Intellige L. Information and Intelligence Gathering 1a) Owner, farm or facility identification and other important contact information.
-Name: Location (Physical and Geographic Information System - GIS): Contact person: Emergency contact (people and numbers): Veterinarian: Farrier: Police: Fire; Ambulance: Other: 1b) Identified resources and communication networks to adjust your biosecurity plan and training protocols to potential risks in your area and region.
+Components of a Biosecurit components of a Biosecurity Plan 1.
+Information and Intelliger e Gathering 1a) Owner, farm or facility identification and other important contact information.
+Name: Location (Physical and Geographic Information System - GIS): Contact person: Emergency contact (people and numbers): Veterinarian: Farrier: Police: Fire; Ambulance: 1b) Identified resources and communication networks to adjust your biosecurity plan and training protocols to potential risks in your area and region.
+Other: